 The moment I was being told how to use my microphone, I knew then… This was real!

-When I walked into my Apartment for the very first time, my nerves left my body and I became overwhelmed with excitement.
+When I walked into my own apartment for the very first time, my nerves left my body and I became overwhelmed with excitement.
 I had to embrace this moment as it was a once in a lifetime experience.
 No do overs, everything is filmed as it happens.

-I decided to bend the truth about my age, because being a model your career is limited to your 20s, you’re expected to retire once you hit 30 but I have never looked my age and whilst on the show my age actually never came up.
-Looking back now in comparison to the other circlers stories, I don’t even think it was a huge factor.
+I decided to bend the truth about my age, because being a model your career is limited to your 20s, you’re expected to retire once you hit 30+ but I have never looked my age and whilst on the show my age actually never came up.
+Looking back now in comparison to my other fellow circlers stories, I don’t even think it was a huge factor.